timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER XXV-REQUIREMENTS RELATING TO HEALTH INSURANCE COVERAGE/Part A-Individual and Group Market Reforms/Subpart 2-Exclusion of Plans; Enforcement; Preemption.md

     * The election described in subparagraph (A) shall not be available with respect to the provisions of subparts I and II.

 #### (b) Exception for certain benefits
-* The requirements of subparts 1 and 2 shall not apply to any individual coverage or any group health plan (or group health insurance coverage) in relation to its provision of excepted benefits described in section 300gg–91(c)(1) of this title.
+* The requirements of subparts 1 and 2 and part D shall not apply to any individual coverage or any group health plan (or group health insurance coverage) in relation to its provision of excepted benefits described in section 300gg–91(c)(1) of this title.

 #### (c) Exception for certain benefits if certain conditions met
 * #### (1) Limited, excepted benefits
-  * The requirements of subparts 1 and 2 shall not apply to any individual coverage or any group health plan (and group health insurance coverage offered in connection with a group health plan) in relation to its provision of excepted benefits described in section 300gg–91(c)(2) of this title if the benefits—
+  * The requirements of subparts 1 and 2 and part D shall not apply to any individual coverage or any group health plan (and group health insurance coverage offered in connection with a group health plan) in relation to its provision of excepted benefits described in section 300gg–91(c)(2) of this title if the benefits—

     * (A) are provided under a separate policy, certificate, or contract of insurance; or

     * (B) are otherwise not an integral part of the plan.

 * #### (2) Noncoordinated, excepted benefits
-  * The requirements of subparts 1 and 2 shall not apply to any individual coverage or any group health plan (and group health insurance coverage offered in connection with a group health plan) in relation to its provision of excepted benefits described in section 300gg–91(c)(3) of this title if all of the following conditions are met:
+  * The requirements of subparts 1 and 2 and part D shall not apply to any individual coverage or any group health plan (and group health insurance coverage offered in connection with a group health plan) in relation to its provision of excepted benefits described in section 300gg–91(c)(3) of this title if all of the following conditions are met:

     * (A) The benefits are provided under a separate policy, certificate, or contract of insurance.